 - Remember not all children who have experienced trauma will develop PTSD and/or other trauma related symptoms.

 Your child's abuse does not need to define them

-As a parent you worry a lot about how your child's sexual violation will affect them as they grows up.
-Your worried that they will be re-victimized, that he will always hate herself or feel she is disgusting, and you worry that they will grow up and just be unhappy.
+As a parent you worry a lot about how your child's sexual violation will affect her as she grows up.
+You're worried that they will be re-victimized, that she will always hate herself or feel she is disgusting, and you worry that she will grow up and just be unhappy.

 This worry has driven you to seek help for your child now, so that she doesn't have to continue to suffer.
 Bravo!
-As your child's therapist I work with them where he is at.
+As your child's therapist I work with her where she is at.
 I do not push her or force her to tell her story, for many children have a difficult time understanding sexual violations.
 They understand that it hurt and made them feel uncomfortable but they also experience love and care for the perpetrator.
 These feelings are normal and also confusing.
-With the abuser away from your child your they may feel guilty because they got someone they cared about in trouble.
-Your childr is often mourning the loss of this person as well.
-I help them understand that these feelings that they have are normal.
+With the abuser away from your child, she may feel guilty because she got the person in trouble.
+Your child is often mourning the loss of this person as well.
+I help them understand that these feelings are normal.

 In therapy we work through all aspects of the trauma so your child can feel a sense of this chapter in her life ending and she's on to the next chapter.
-I help your child discover his boundaries and learn to advocate or vocalize his thoughts, feelings, and needs to you and other important people in his life.
+I help your child discover her boundaries and learn to advocate or vocalize her thoughts, feelings, and needs to you and other important people in her life.
 Where she feels safe to come to you with all parts of herself and know that you will love her unconditionally.
 I will help your child find her strengths and feel empowered.

 "My daughter is having bad dreams and can't sleep.
 She doesn't always remember her nightmares and I don't know how to help her"